peytonhobson/rss-twitter-bot/README.md

 /* Post a tweet about the article */ twitterBot.postArticleTweet({
-  textPrompt: `You are a social media manager for a Twitter account focused on dogs.
+  getPrompt: (article) => `You are a social media manager for a Twitter account focused on dogs.
 Create a unique tweet about the following article snippet.
 Use the template and example provided below to structure the tweet.
 Avoid using emojis.
 Make sure the tweet is concise, informative, and includes a call to action for readers to learn more.
 Add new lines at the end of each paragraph.
-Add hashtags at the end of the tweet.`
+Add hashtags at the end of the tweet.

+  Article Title: "${article.title}"
+  Article Link: "${article.link}"
+  Article Twitter Handle: "${article.twitterHandle}" Article Snippet: "${article.contentSnippet.slice(0, 300)}"
+  `
 });
 ```